trungtndev/TextArtT5/README.md

-# TextArtT5: Autoregressive Text-to-Image with EMA VQGAN and T5
+# TextArtT5: Multimodal Text-to-Image with Discrete Latent Space

 This project is an ongoing effort to build a Text-to-Image generation system based on an **Autoregressive Transformer** architecture combined with an **EMA VQGAN**.